leovrodriguez/grocerMe/README.md

 # 3 - Repository
 ## 3.1.
 Navigation
-  To access the repository, use the following link: [GITHUBREPO].
+  To access the repository, use the following link: https://github.com/leovrodriguez/grocerMe .
 To view the user manual/README file in a separate window, click on README.md in the repository.
-There are two main folders in our repository: api and client-app.
-As inferenced by their names. api contains all neccessary API, code, schema, and database information to create the application interface and base while client-app is where the styling and app functionality can be found.
-Within client-app, there are two folders.
-The first one, public, is imported files from the initial setup of the React app, and the second one, src, is where a majority of the product's code is found.
+There are two main sections in our repository: The server api and client-app.
+Everything to do with the server is in the root directory and everything to do with client side is in the client-app.
+The server section contains all neccessary API, code, schema, and database information to create the application interface and base while client-app is where the styling and client side app functionality can be found.
+Within client-app, there are three folders.
+The first one, public, is imported files from the initial setup of the React app, the second one, src, is where a majority of the product's code is found, and the third one build where out production code is built for our static client facing site.